 What is the best thing to do if you are caught in a thunderstorm?
 Outside or in, on land or water, up a hill or on the beach.
-The chance of lightning hitting any one spot is low in the UK and of hitting you, it's even lower but there are several things that you can do to reduce that risk further.
+The chance of lightning hitting any one spot is low in the UK and of hitting you, it's even lower.
+However, there are several things that you can do to reduce that risk further.

 “the UK risk of being struck by lightning and experiencing an injury or death for the most recent 10-year period (2007-2016) is around one person in every 5 to 6 million people.”
 Elsom & Webb 2017

-Also, these are areas of most risk which doesn’t mean that outside the area there won’t be any thunderstorms at all.
+Also, these are areas of most risk.
+That doesn’t mean that outside the area, there won’t be any thunderstorms at all.
 Forecasts change or get updated.
-If the forecast mentions thundery showers just keep it in your mind.
-On the Netweather Radar, you can turn on the lightning strikes, the Sferics.
-You can also follow the progress of thunderstorms using the animation, to see which way they are moving.
+If the forecast mentions thundery showers, just keep it in your mind.
+On the Netweather Radar, you can turn on the lightning strikes, the 'Sferics'.
+You can also follow the progress of thunderstorms using the animation to see which way they are moving.
 The 700hPa flow is often used as steering winds for large storms.
 An alert can also be set on the Radar app for rain or lightning in a certain radius.
 Handy when golfing or if your washing is out.
 Also, for camping overnight but it will only work whilst you have a signal.
 If heading out to the mountains or for a ramble, would a different day or route be better this time?

 Severe thunderstorms can occur in the summer months.
 These bring torrential rain with a risk of flash flooding, large hail, sudden gusty winds and frequent lightning.
 For example, in the convective setup of early August 2020, when there were severe storms for several days within a UK heatwave.
 These resulted in hours of lightning, incredible displays by night but also devastating landslides.

 Photo by Jeremy Thomas on Unsplash